How a Dutch blueberry pilot proves that agri-PV can protect crops, save water and generate clean energy

 Protection from hail, heat waves and UV stress

-Recent EU studies estimate Europe could host up to 51 TW of agrivoltaic capacity, enough to produce ≈ 71,500 TWh per year roughly a quarter of global electricity demand.
+Recent EU studies estimate that Europe could have up to 51 TW of agrivoltaic capacity.
+This could produce about 71,500 TWh each year, which is roughly a quarter of the world's electricity demand.

-The Broekhuizen Blueberry Pilot: A First in the Netherlands
+The Broekhuizen Blueberry Pilot: One of the first in the Netherlands

 In 2020, Brite Solar partnered with blueberry grower Wouter Aerts in Broekhuizen, Limburg (Netherlands).